Rob-Strawley/Migrate2MDAV/README.md

 2. __Configure GPO's (if devices are not allowed to connect to Internet directly)__

     A.) Administrative Templates > Windows Components > Data Collection and Preview Builds > Configure Authenticated Proxy usage for the Connected User Experience and Telemetry Service; Set it to Enabled and select Disable Authenticated Proxy usage

-	B.) Administrative Templates > Windows Components > Data Collection and Preview Builds > Configure connected user experiences and telemetry.
+    B.) Administrative Templates > Windows Components > Data Collection and Preview Builds > Configure connected user experiences and telemetry. i.Set to Enabled
-	    Set to Enabled
-	    Enter Proxy Server name
+	    ii.Enter Proxy Server name

     C.) Tag devices: (doesn't necessarily need to be done here but it makes it easier later) Use the following registry key entry to add a tag on a device:
 	Registry key: HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\Windows Advanced Threat Protection\DeviceTagging\
 	Registry key value (REG_SZ): Group